BraveGroup/SheetCopilot/README.md

 You can also try more vague instructions like: ```Analyze the data and plot charts for the results.```

-Afterwards, you may see SheetCopilot create pivot tables and plot proper charts for you (see the figure below).
+Afterward, you may see SheetCopilot create pivot tables and plot proper charts for you (see the figure below).

 <p align="center">
 <img src="assets/example_result.png" width="85%">